shubhamshuklaer/ghi/README.md

      eg. `rake test:edit test:assign` will runt tests `edit_test.rb` and
      `assign_test.rb`.
 Or you can use use `ruby -I"lib:test" test/file_name.rb
      -n method_name`
+  7. By default the repo created while testing will be deleted.
+But if you want to see the repo then add `NO_DELETE=` to the command.
+For eg. `rake test:assign NO_DELETE=`.
+The `=` is important.
   7. If you don't wanna run the tests locally use travis-ci.
 See section below.
   3. Make sure your changes work
 3. Open a pull request!